SuleimanFarah/sunpy/GSOC/GSOC-2016-hemant27.md

 submitting code sample.

+I have an interest in Cosmology and Astronomy .
+I will use the knowledge I acquired in my SunPy project in the research project I have been involved and also in other tasks related to computer science and astronomy.
-This is not the end,I will be continuously involved in the community contributing to it's development.
+This is not the end,I will be continuously involved in the community contributing to it's development by fixing bugs solving issues etc.

 ```
 DavidPS: There's an orthographic mistake here!